Unpacking the Racial Disparities in Breastfeeding

 The Crying/Breastfeeding Connection

-Persistent crying and exhaustion cause many moms to abandon nursing.
-Studies show that exhausted moms are much more likely to get depressed (which reduces breastfeeding rates by 50%) and to develop creeping doubts about the quality and adequacy of their milk.
+Persistent crying and exhaustion cause many folks to abandon nursing.
+Studies show that exhausted parents are much more likely to get depressed (which reduces breastfeeding rates by 50%) and to develop creeping doubts about the quality and adequacy of their milk.

 Our educators work in programs supporting parents all across the U.S., from hospitals to military bases to teen parent clinics to WIC programs.
 And for several years, Happiest Baby classes have been taught in New York City’s Harlem Children’s Zone (the nation’s preeminent model for breaking the cycle of poverty) as part of their Baby College and Father Support curriculum.